lit/lit.dev/packages/lit-dev-content/site/guide/tools/publishing.md

 }
 ```

-Doing this would allow the following code to properly type-check:
+By doing this, the following code properly type-checks:

 ```ts
 const myElement = document.createElement('my-element');